The NSPCC’s full and mobile websites, side-by-side

 The lack of space is compounded by the typical download speeds of mobile devices.
 Because they use slower mobile internet connections, web pages take longer to load.

-Your site should therefore be designed and developed in the most economical manner.
-You don’t have to remove all images and video, but think carefully about how and when you use them.
+Your site should be designed and developed in the most economical manner.
+You don’t have to remove all images and video, but use them carefully.

 2. A layout which doesn’t require zooming